WindSekirun/ROUTE_BUILDER/readme.md

 ## Third-party License
 This project using many third-party library to make application as quickly as possible, you can see third-party license document at [here](https://github.com/WindSekirun/ITINERARY_BUILDER/blob/master/third_party.md)

+#### for Google-Direction-API (by jd-alexander, [here](https://github.com/jd-alexander/Google-Directions-Android))
+First, i use this library for implement proto-type, but this library doesn't support waypoint (in source, leg)

+so, i re-produce this library to support Legs, Steps or others..

+You can find re-produce code in [here](https://github.com/WindSekirun/ROUTE_BUILDER/tree/master/app/src/main/java/com/github/windsekirun/itinerary_builder/parser).
+Thanks for make great library!

 ## License
 This application licensed by [MIT License](https://github.com/WindSekirun/ROUTE_BUILDER/blob/master/license.md)